GigiLi89/memobook-drfapi/README.md

 Connect Heroku account to GitHub repository:
 1) Click the Deploy tab at the top of the page
-2) Enter GitHuv repository name and click the Search button
+2) Enter GitHub repository name and click the Search button
 3) Choose the correct repository and click the Connect button
 4) At the bottom of the page on Manual Deploy, click Deploy Branch button
 5) You can follow the building log and when the log says that the build is successful you can click on View at the bottom of the page or Open app at the top of the page to see the deployed site.

+---

+# Testing

+Please find the TESTING.MD document in a seperate document here: [TESTING.md](TESTING.md)